How Johannes Switched Careers Through the Motion Design Program

 Johannes gained both the technical and soft skills at Hyper Island, including the network of industry professionals that he leveraged to transition successfully into motion design.

-How did the Motion Creative Program prepare you to work in the industry?
+How did the Motion Designer Program prepare you to work in the industry?

 Johannes found the structure of the program, with real client projects, coaching from industry professionals, and immersion in the learning methodology, extremely valuable.

-“Because it covered so much of how to deal with clients, and so much of the motion creative process, and how to budget, the program helped me understand what you need to know and what do you need to plan for a real project.
-This was exactly what I needed to be able to start my own company and work independently as a motion creative.”
+“Because it covered so much of how to deal with clients, and so much of the motion design process, and how to budget, the program helped me understand what you need to know and what do you need to plan for a real project.
+This was exactly what I needed to be able to start my own company and work independently as a motion designer.”

 “They also gave me the tools to learn anything.
 They teach you to teach yourself.
 If you can adopt that way of thinking, the program generates value for the rest of your life.”